Owyhee Complex: Legal Action

 On January 3rd of the new year BLM announced that it would begin the second phase (Owyhee HMA) and planned to remove 50 and PZP treat, sex skew and release the remaining 150 targeted for “roundup.”
 Yet that failed to address any concern nor admit that any changes in operation were required.

-On January 4th Laura Leigh, founder of Wild Horse Education (WHE), and her attorney, Gordon Cowan, filed a Complaint addressing the ten year plan at the Complex.
+On January 4th Laura Leigh, founder of Wild Horse Education (WHE) filed a Complaint addressing the ten year plan at the Complex.
 Later in the day they filed an Emergency Motion to restrain activity (at the Owyhee HMA) until a conversation could begin to address the serious issues at the Complex.

 Federal Court Judge Hon.
 Miranda Du found the material presented to her compelling to issue an order stopping the second phase of the operation to hear the matter.